alpacahq/alpaca-docs/content/market-data/realtime.md

 ## Status schema

+Identifies the trading status applicable to the security and reason for the trading halt if any.
+For more information on the status indicators.

 | Attribute | Type       | Notes                  |
 | --------- | ---------- | ---------------------- |
 | `T`   | string | message type, always “s” |